Published June 2021, Updated April 2023

 This approach simplifies the maintenance of the submittal register by automatically populating and updating the 'Contractor Schedule Dates' columns, eliminating the need for manual inputs and revisions.

 This linking also facilitates a timely start of the 3 Phase Quality Control process, beginning with the Preparatory Phase.
-Contractors can overcome difficulties in populating and maintaining these columns by following the guide in this article and using the provided cheat sheet.
+Contractors can overcome difficulties in populating and maintaining these columns by following the guide in this article.

 The 5 steps to perform this linking are: